 - Home decorator fabric

 - Waterproof fabric

 Other options: consider vinyl or oilcloth, which is often used for retro-style tablecloths and tote bags.
-If you want to get creative, you can try recycled materials, but there is no guarantee... it will be easy to work with or just how long it will hold up.
+If you want to get creative, you can try recycled materials, but there is no guarantee it... will be easy to work with or how long it will hold up.
 However, if you can come up with something that is repurposed or recycled, you should be commended for creativity and eco-mindedness.
-That's always a good thing.

 Woven acrylic fabrics are more fade resistant than printed acrylic or polyester print fabrics.
 To give a fabric its color, fibers are woven into yarns that are then dyed and woven into the fabric.

 With this type of fabric, the dying occurs before the yarn is made.
 Liquid acrylic and color are mixed and formed into fibers.
 Then, the colored fibers are spun into a yarn already permeated with color.
 The fabric is made to be colorfast after exposure to the elements, along with... ordinary wear and tear.
 Solution-dyed acrylic is usually soft, breathable, water resistant and dries quickly.
 Acrylic should not allow growth of mold.
-It should not be dry cleaned, nor should it be sent through a clothes dryer to tumble dry.
+It should not be dry cleaned, nor should it be tumbled through a clothes dryer.

 Printed Acrylic or Polyester